 Learn More About Coding Classes in Phoenix

 Coding, also known as computer programming, refers to the creation of instructions that guide a computer’s actions.
-With coding, computer programmers can build programs like websites and applications.
+With coding, Computer Programmers can build programs like websites and applications.

 Programmable devices have existed for centuries, but the first computer program dates back to the 1840s.
-Early programming languages relied heavily on mathematical notation and obscure syntax, making it highly specialized.
+Early programming languages relied heavily on mathematical notation and obscure syntax, making them highly specialized.
 Since then, coding has become more accessible and easier to learn over time.
 Today, coding powers websites, software, and even artificial intelligence.

 What Can You Do with Coding Training?